 In a student-centered approach, the teacher acts as the facilitator or' guide on the side'.
 The learners learn from and are continually assessed through group projects, student portfolios, and class participation.

 - Active engagement of pupils in the learning process.

 - Emphasis on the meaningfulness of the knowledge being passed.

-- Special teacher skills required
+- Special teacher skills required.

-- Can be difficult for some students
+- Can be difficult for some students.

-- Focus on student personal demands
+- Focuses on students' personal demands.

 - Better focus on the topic of the study